 The Main Variables After Instrument Type

-Once you are in the right string family, the next choices become easier to separate.
+Once you are in the right string family, the next choices get easier to separate.

 Material

-Material is one decision axis, not the whole decision.
+Material is one decision axis.
+It is not the whole decision.

 Gauge